natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Beaufort%20Mk%20VIII.md

 * Very strong rear 12.7 mm machine guns
 * Fast and agile for a bomber
-* Two pilots (if one is killed, you can still fly)
+* If one pilot is knocked out, the copilot can still fly
 * Universal ammo belt for the 12.7 mm machine guns contains a large amount of API ammo
 * 12.7 mm machine guns can engage enemy aircraft effectively over 1,500 m away